M. D. Parthasarathy

 M. D. Parthasarathy (21 September 1910 – August 1963) was an Indian music composer and actor, who worked mainly in Tamil cinema.

 Musician

 Parthasarathy was a "Sangeetha Bhushanam" of Annamalai University.
 During his period at this university veterans like Ponniah Pillai (of the Thanjavur quartet family) and violinist and Sangeetha Kalanidhi T.S.
 Sabesa Iyer taught there.
-After completing his course in the early 1930s, Parthasarathy went to Chennai (Madras then).
+After completing his course in the early 1930s, Parthasarathy went to Madras (now Chennai).
 It was the time the Tamil talkie began to flourish.
-Most of the Talkies were produced with stories from the mythological epics.
+Most of the talkies were produced with stories from the mythological epics.
 The actors came from the stage and from the Carnatic music world.
 Parthasarathy who was well trained in Carnatic music found a place easily in talkies.